Sreenand76/QuizApp/README.md

 # Quizmo – Full Stack Quiz Application

 **Quizmo** is a modern, full-stack quiz platform that enables engaging quiz experiences for users and streamlined administration for quiz creators.
-Built with React, Spring Boot, and PostgreSQL, Quizmo demonstrates secure, scalable, and containerized application architecture.
+Built with React, Spring Boot, and MySQL, Quizmo demonstrates secure, scalable, and containerized application architecture.

 ---